rsdoiel/antenna/archives/2025/north_america_2025.11.md

 date: 2025-03-18, from: Market Place

-From massive burgers to turkey legs, chocolate-covered strawberries and a half a pineapple stuffed with friend shrimp and Fruity Pebbles.
+From massive burgers to turkey legs, chocolate-covered strawberries and a half a pineapple stuffed with fried shrimp and Fruity Pebbles.

 <br>